oneapi-src/oneDNN/doc/programming_model/attributes_quantization.md

 @anchor dgaq_intro
 ## Introduction

-Some primitives in the library support input/output tensors with INT8 (either signed or unsigned) data type.
+Some primitives in the library support input/output tensors with the INT8 (either signed or unsigned) data type.
 The primary goal is to support reduced precision inference on the compatible hardware.

 Related materials:
 - [Lower Numerical Precision Deep Learning Inference and Training](https://software.intel.com/en-us/articles/lower-numerical-precision-deep-learning-inference-and-training)